-One Wire 12 Volt, 120 Amp, Mini Denso Racing Alternator
+One Wire 12 Volt, 120 Amp, Mini GM Racing Alternator

 Alternator Bracket Kit Option

 Get everything you need to mount your new GZ Motorsports Alternator with these time saving Bracket Kits.
-This Alternator Bracket Kit allows a compact clean installation with the alternator mounted where you want it.
-Kit includes 5" dia crank pulley, Brace Bracket Mount, all studs, bolts and spacers needed plus 18 feet of #8 wire with crimp on ends.
+They allow a compact clean installation with the alternator mounted where you want it.
+Kit includes 5" dia crank pulley, either Brace Bracket Mount or UALTM100B Heavy Duty Bracket, all studs, bolts and spacers needed (wire not included).

 Specifications